Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 01

-Let n represent the value of the number passed to the function Let S(n) represent the total number of operations done by the function given n
+Let n represent the value of the number passed to the function<br>
+Let S(n) represent the total number of operations done by the function given n<br>

 ```python
 def sum_natural_numbers(n):